 The above list is just a beginning and I will add to it over time.
 But it raises a few points that I think are interesting.
 Apologies, these are a bit rambling but I wanted to get some ideas down quickly and may try at a later date to write these up more formally.

 – How the purposes of schools and schooling are studied is complex and necessarily spills over into many disciplines: planning; social policy; economics; art; and of course, architecture and education.
 It also changes over time in that the purpose(s) of building a school is likely to be different from the purpose(s) of a school once built.
 However, see De Carlo, below – they are clearly related.

 – The question “Why do schools get built?” is important in and of itself.
-However, it is often eclipsed by “Why do schools get built in the way that they do?” which is also interesting but a different question completely.
+However, it is often eclipsed by “Why do schools get built in the way that they do?” which is also interesting but a different question, even if related.
 It’s this latter line of questioning that I think helps us to forget what schooling is for.
 Schooling just is: naturalised, taken for granted, left to have a grip over us.
 This is a problem, I think, and why I keep returning to the architect Giancarlo De Carlo’s provocative line of thinking: “We cannot deal with problems of ‘how to’ [build] without first posing the problems of ‘why’.
 If we were to begin discussing immediately the best way to build school buildings for contemporary society without first clarifying the reasons for which contemporary society needs school buildings, we would run the risk of taking for granted definitions and judgements which may not make sense anymore and our speculations would turn out to be sandcastles” (1969:12).